wp-plugins/cookie-cat/readme.txt

 This version of the plugin is provided free of charge to the WordPress community.
 Its purpose is to help with the creation of your cookie catalog.
 We accept no responsibility for ensuring the correctness of the information displayed.
-Don't have a go at us if your cookies are not listed.
+Don't have a go at us if your cookies are not listed or are "unknown".